surveycto/field-plug-in-resources/docs/api-reference.md

     >     ...

 * `PRECONFIGURED_INTENT`
-    A flag that shows whether the current field is configured to communicate with an external app via 'ex:' appearance.
+    A boolean representing whether or not a field is configured to communicate with an external app (via 'ex:' appearance).
     *Note: this is feature available only in Android, so this flag will be always false in WebCollect and iOS Collect.*

 *Note:* there may be additional properties attached to the field as well, which are specific to the field type.
 See the *Field-specific APIs* section below.